Priorities for Enhancing Corporate Parenting in Scotland

 "For me personally, corporate parenting is about doing what any good parent should do for a child" – Maree Todd MSP, Minister for Children and Young People

 This event follows the Scottish Government’s first report on corporate parenting in 2018 that identifies a number of key strengths and challenges for corporate parenting.
 That report looked at the approaches to corporate parenting from across a diverse group of organisations.
 It found that the perception and approach to corporate parenting is just as diverse as the children and young people to whom it is directed.
-And yet, despite that diversity, a key strength of corporate parenting has been local multi-agency service delivery.
+A key strength of corporate parenting has been local multi-agency service delivery.

 This event is your opportunity to take that collaborative working one step further – to examine good practice from across Scotland, to share experiences of the challenges you face, and to see how we can place children's voices at the heart of corporate parenting.